shumwaymark/sentinelcam/README.rst

 - More importantly, logged event notifications including information related to an event in progress are then available as data which can be streamed to multiple interested consumers in real time.

-The ``Outpost`` as currently implemented is still highly experimental, and best represents proof of concept as working draft.
+The ``Outpost`` as currently implemented is still considered experimental, and best represents proof of concept as an evolving work in progress.
 Further detail on the design, structure, and operation of the ``Outpost`` have been documented in `YingYangRanch_Changes <docs/YingYangRanch_Changes.rst>`_.

 Camwatcher design
 -----------------

 A prototype of the **camwatcher** functionality is up and running in production.
+Early design goals for this module have been met.
+This key component has proven to be a stable proof of concept.
-In its current state, this is best evaluated as working proof of concept.
-The diagram below presents a high-level design sketch.
+See below for a high-level design sketch.

 .. image:: docs/images/CamWatcher.png
    :alt: Sketch of basic camwatcher design

-This design exploits two of the enhancements made to the **imagenode** module described above supporting **Outpost** functionality: log and image publishing over ZeroMQ as configurable options.

   **Status**: stable working prototype.

-The **camwatcher** employs a Python ``asyncio`` event loop running a set of coroutines with the following tasks.

-- *Control Loop*.
-Uses a ZeroMQ REQ/REP design pattern for receiving control commands.
-This currently just allows an ``Outpost`` to route a notification during initialization to ensure that a logfile subscription has been established.

-- *Log Subscriber*.
-Subscribes to logging data streamed from one or more ``Outpost`` publishers via ZeroMQ.
-Logging data that pertains to a camera event is directed to the *Dispatcher* for handling.
-Any other data is passed to the **camwatcher** internal logger.

-- *Dispatcher*.
-Handles object tracking event data.
-For each new event, a subprocess is started as an image subscriber to begin capturing images.
-All event tracking data is queued for permanent storage by the *CSV File Writer*.

-This design packs a fair amount of network I/O activity into a single thread of execution.
-To best exploit the multi-core architecture of the Raspberry Pi 4B, a child process is forked to capture and store the published images from ``Outpost`` nodes while an event is in progress.

-The *CSV File Writer* runs in the main process within a separate thread of execution.
+- Image publishing over imageZMQ supports multiple subscribers concurrently.
+Event analysis and image capture can occur, while simultaneously supporting a live camera feed on one or more video displays.

+- Log publishing over ZeroMQ has also proven to be very effective.
+The **camwatcher** design uses this in a couple of ways.
+One is for responding to activity being reported from the ``Outpost`` nodes in a real time manner.
+Additonally, task results from analysis running on the **sentinel** are collected using this same technique.
+See the ``sentinel`` setting in the `camwatcher.yaml <camwatcher.yaml>`_ file for how this is configured.

+The *CSV File Writers* run as dedicated I/O threads.
 This component is responsible for receiving queued data events and writing them into CSV-format text files based on the following data model.

 Data model
 ----------

-The data model is still in its infancy and continues to evolve.
+The data model is beginning to stabilize, though continues to evolve.
 Two types of data are collected by the **camwatcher**.
 Data related to the analysis of the event and captured images.
 All data is stored in the filesystem, within a separate folder for each category.